VStefanTab/VideoInterpreterAI/README.md

 ## Overview
 1. **BLIP Interpreter**<br>
 This version focuses on real-time performance.
-It uses CLIP to extract visual features from each frame and BLIP to generate short captions.
+It uses BLIP to generate short captions.
 The output is immediate and simple, offering basic scene descriptions.

 2. **LLamaCPP Interpreter (Jetson Containers)**<br>
 This version aims for more detailed summaries.
 It runs LLamaCPP in a containerized setup on NVIDIA Jetson hardware.
 It processes video slower, but it can generate richer and more contextual descriptions by working with more information at once.